accateo/nodejs_template/README.md

 - open a terminal and move to the template directory

-- write "npm install", with this you'll have all the useful packages
+- write "npm install", with this you'll have all the useful packages (and you'll see a "node_modules" folder)

 - execute "node db.js" , to create the SqlLite "test" database